polkadot-developers/polkadot-docs/develop/blockchains/get-started/intro-polkadot-sdk.md

 ### FRAME

 FRAME provides the core modular and extensible components that make the Substrate SDK flexible and adaptable to different use cases.
 FRAME includes Rust-based libraries that simplify the development of application-specific logic.
 Most of the functionality that FRAME provides takes the form of plug-in modules called [pallets](/polkadot-protocol/glossary#pallet){target=\_blank} that you can add and configure to suit your requirements.

 ### Cumulus

 Cumulus provides utilities and libraries to turn FRAME-based runtimes into runtimes that can be a parachain on Polkadot.
-Cumulus runtimes are still FRAME runtimes but contain the necessary functionality that allows for that runtime to become a parachain on a relay chain.
+Cumulus runtimes are still FRAME runtimes but contain the necessary functionality that allows that runtime to become a parachain on a relay chain.

 ## Why Use Polkadot SDK?

 Using the Polkadot SDK, you can build application-specific blockchains without the complexity of building a blockchain from scratch or the limitations of building on a general-purpose blockchain.
 You can focus on crafting the business logic that makes your chain unique and innovative with the additional benefits of flexibility, upgradeability, open-source licensing, and cross-consensus interoperability.

 ## How to Create a Custom Blockchain using the SDK?